codewithmikee/nextjs-monorepo-with-shadcnui-typescript-turbo/tasks.md

 ## Current State

 The project has a solid foundation with the basic structure and core functionalities implemented.
 The showcase app demonstrates the use of components, API calls, and form validation.
-The simple app provides a minimal example of a Next.js application within the monorepo.
+The client-server implementation provides authentication and protected routes using Express.js, PostgreSQL, and Vite+React.

+Currently working on:
+1. Fixing client-side routing issues in the Vite application
+2. Resolving Content Security Policy violations affecting styles
+3. Improving the server-side error handling
+4. Enhancing the authentication flow

 Areas that need further development include:
 1. More comprehensive documentation
 2. Additional examples of complex component usage
-3. Enhanced authentication flows
+3. Enhanced authentication flows with token refresh
 4. More detailed deployment instructions
 5. Testing infrastructure and examples